eogee/any4any/docs/README_EN.md

 ## ✨Features

+- **LLM Conversation Management**: Supports multi-platform LLM conversation management, exposing local models as OpenAI-API compatible interfaces that can be added to any model management application, with user conversation history tracking
+- **Preview Mode**: Supports LLM response content preview and editing functionality
+- **DingTalk Bot**: Supports DingTalk bot message processing
-- **Speech-to-Text**: Convert audio files to text.
+- **Speech-to-Text**: Convert audio files to text (supports multiple languages)
 - **Text-to-Speech**: Convert text to speech files (supports multiple voice styles).
-Default voice: `zh-CN-XiaoyiNeural`.
+Default voice: `zh-CN-XiaoyiNeural`
-- **Document Reranking**: Sort documents based on relevance to a query.
+- **Document Reranking**: Sort documents based on relevance to a query
-- **MySQL Database API**: Connect to a database and execute SQL queries and updates.
+- **MySQL Database API**: Connect to a database and execute SQL queries and updates
-- **MCP Service**: Supports building MCP tools, interfaces, and can be invoked by any MCP client.
+- **MCP Service**: Supports building MCP tools, interfaces, and can be invoked by any MCP client
-- **Automatic Cleanup**: Temporary audio files are automatically deleted after the response.
+- **Automatic Cleanup**: Temporary audio files are automatically deleted after the response
-- **Text Processing**: Text chunking, keyword extraction, text appending, and knowledge base processing.
+- **Text Processing**: Text chunking, keyword extraction, text appending, and knowledge base processing
 - **API Documentation**: Automatically generated API documentation accessible via browser at: http://localhost:8888/docs#/

 ## 🎉Updates

+**2025.9.26(V0.1.0): Added conversation management and preview mode features**

+New Features:
+- **Conversation Management**: Supports multi-platform conversation management, tracking user conversation history, and enabling context-aware continuous dialogue
+- **Preview Mode**: Supports content preview and editing functionality, allowing users to preview and modify generated content.
+Access via browser: http://localhost:8888/index/
+- **DingTalk Bot Integration**: Supports DingTalk bot message processing, enabling interaction with the system within DingTalk
+- **Enhanced User Authentication**: Added API key-based authentication mechanism to improve system security
+- **Database Conversation Storage**: Stores conversation data in MySQL database, supporting persistence and querying

+Updates:
+- **Restructured Project Architecture**: Added data_models module for managing data models, servers module for managing services, and static directory for managing static files

 **2025.5.24(V0.0.6): Added support for building MCP services**

 New Features:
-- MCP Tool Construction: You can add any MCP tools in `core/mcp_tools.py`.
+- **MCP Tool Construction**: You can add any MCP tools in `core/mcp_tools.py`.
 By default, it provides addition, subtraction, multiplication, and division of two integers.
-- MCP Tool Registration: Import the corresponding module in `app.py`, such as `from core.mcp_tools import add, sub, mul, div`, and register them in the `mcp.tool()` function.
+- **MCP Tool Registration**: Import the corresponding module in `app.py`, such as `from core.mcp_tools import add, sub, mul, div`, and register them in the `mcp.tool()` function.
-- MCP Service Startup: Run the start command: `python cli.py` or `a4a-run`, and the service will be available at: http://localhost:9999/sse
+- **MCP Service Startup**: Run the start command: `python cli.py` or `a4a-run`, and the service will be available at: http://localhost:9999

 Example documents for calling in Dify and Cherrystudio can be found at: [mcp_test.md](./docs/mcp_test.md) (to be completed later).